 A future release for a Â¾â€ handle bar will be available soon.

 Please note .stl files are generated with AutoCAD and I am not sure how the scale is exported.
 All models are built at 1:1 in millimeters.
 If the model is clearly way too large scale it down by 0.039370078 and that should convert it to metric.

-iPhone xCase by arctelix is licensed under the Attribution - Non-Commercial - Share Alike license.
+iPhone xCase by arctelix is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure arctelix would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure arctelix would love to see what you've printed.
+Please document your print and share a Make with the community.